Dillonb/n64/docs/source/cpu.rst

   When a TLB exception is thrown, this register is automatically loaded with the address of the failed translation.

 * Cause
   Contains details on the exception or interrupt that occurred.
+Only the low two bits of the Interrupt Pending field can be written to using MTC0, the rest are read-only and set by hardware when an exception is thrown.
 More information can be found in the interrupts section.

   +-------+------------------------------------------------------------------------------------------------------+
   | Bit   | Description                                                                                          |